IAwake-AI/LED-face-simulator/README.md

 NOTES: Set the environment variables PORT={any port} or NO_TLS=1 to override the default configuration.
 This is needed if you deploy to heroku, aws, docker, etc.

+Checkout `/demo-2/index.html` for a partical demo

+Checkout [commit diff](https://github.com/IAwake-AI/LED-face-simulator/commit/4958f78134381ec954831bc75fd9c7bfff2ac21b) to see how to add a new filter